-- 1. Unscrew manual release knob (148), housing screws (15) and washers (15W) and remove housing. - 2.
+- Unscrew manual release knob (148), housing screws (15) and washers (15W) and remove housing. - 2.
 Disconnect coil (12A) from circuit. - 3.
 Remove solenoid link screw (13C) and lift plunger (29) from frame (79). - 4.
-For metallic plunger guides (82) remove plunger guide screws (84) and lock washers (84W).
-Remove both plunger guides (82) by prying up on the flanges.
-Discard plunger guides. - a) To remove non-metallic plunger guides (82) remove screws (84) and lock washers (84W).
+To remove non-metallic plunger guides (82) remove screws (84) and lock

+- washers (84W).
 Insert shim stock or other thin gauge material at top center of coil between coil and solenoid frame.
 Push to release lock tab while lifting up on plunger guide.
 Repeat for other plunger guide. - 5.
 Slide coil (12A) out from solenoid frame (79) in the direction of the coil leads or terminals.
 If necessary, tap coil lightly with a soft hammer.
-If solenoid coil had burned out, be sure to remove all foreign material from the solenoid plunger (29) and solenoid frame. - 6.
-Install new coil (12A) into solenoid frame with same relative position as old coil.
-Install coil, alternate (12A), with lead wires upward on outboard side of solenoid.
-If solenoid actuated switch or DC coil is used, install coil with lead wires upward toward inboard side of solenoid.
-Assemble new metallic plunger guides (82), plunger guide screws (84) and lock washers (84W) if used.
-See Figure 1.

-- a) Assemble new non-metallic plunger guides (82) by inserting into position and pushing down until lock tab snaps under top bar of solenoid frame.
+If solenoid coil had burned out, be sure to remove all foreign material from the solenoid plunger (29) and solenoid frame. - Install new coil (12A) into solenoid frame with same relative position as old coil.
+Install coil with lead wires upward on outboard side of solenoid. - a) Assemble new plunger guides (82) by inserting into position and pushing down until lock tab snaps under top bar of solenoid frame.
 On coil (12A) with terminals, check that lock tab face is flush with inside surface of guide.
-If not, file chamfer [about 1/16" (1.5 mm) by 45°] on coil at lock tab area.
 Install plunger guide screws (84) and lock washers (84W) if used. - 7.
 Reassemble plunger into solenoid by reversing Steps 3, 2 and 1. - 8.
-Depress solenoid plunger and release as in Step J of the Installation Procedure.

-B. Renewal of friction discs
+Depress solenoid plunger and release as in Step J of the Installation Procedure. - B. Renewal of friction discs

-Note: Friction Disc Wear:
+Notes: Friction Disc Wear: (see wear indication on page 7)

-- ~ Discs can wear to 50% of original thickness, or .187". - ~ Entire wear of disc pack cannot exceed the thickness of a new disc, or .375". - 1.
-Follow Steps A through D of the Installation Procedure. - 2.
+- 1. Follow Steps A through D of the Installation Procedure. - 2.
 Follow Steps G through M of the Installation Procedure.